 Why Were the Mongols so Successful?

 The Mongol army had several advantages in their campaign against the Russians and Europeans.
 The first was that they were unknown.
-Despite the battle of Kalka in 1222 CE, the westerners still had no idea what they were dealing with, as the Novgorodian chronicler famously wrote: "They turned back from the river Dnieper, and we know not whence they came and whither they went."
+Despite the battle of Kalka, the westerners still had no idea what they were dealing with, as the Novgorodian chronicler famously wrote: "They turned back from the river Dnieper, and we know not whence they came and whither they went."
 A decade and a half later, no further intelligence had been gained.

 They were expert archers using their far-shooting composite bows and extremely tough soldiers, capable of riding for days on end with minimal food and water.
 Their stocky but nimble horses were a weapon in themselves and capable of surviving harsh temperatures.
 The Mongols had both light and heavy cavalry, and each rider typically had up to 16 spare horses giving them a very long range of manoeuvre.
 The Mongol army could consequently move very fast over large areas of territory.
 In addition, they created strict schedules by which different divisions of an army would split up, engage the enemy in different places and then reunite at a specified location.
 It is for this reason that modern campaign maps for the Mongol invasion often resemble a plate of spaghetti as multiple armies moved in all directions.